skyfe79/Awesome/README.md

 ## etc

-- [WebKit](https://github.com/WebKit/WebKit) - Home of the WebKit project, the browser engine used by Safari, Mail, App Store and many other applications on macOS, iOS and Linux.
-- [chromium](https://github.com/chromium/chromium) - The official GitHub mirror of the Chromium source
 - [swift-macro-examples](https://github.com/DougGregor/swift-macro-examples) - Example macros for the Swift macros effort
 - [promise-fun](https://github.com/sindresorhus/promise-fun) - Promise packages, patterns, chat, and tutorials
 - [cursor](https://github.com/getcursor/cursor) - The AI Code Editor